yarri/Atk14Net/README.md

 Source code of www.atk14.net
 ----------------------------

-This repository helds source code of the ATK14 demostration website www.atk14.net
+This repository holds source code of the ATK14 demostration website www.atk14.net

 ATK14 itself is linked as a submodule.